 Remote working technology was embraced with open arms by a majority of industries in the early months of 2020, as coronavirus restrictions and lockdown measures prevented in-person meetings.
 With a steadily growing backlog of cases, courtrooms across the UK and the US had to swiftly adapt to the ‘new normal’ and implement remote capabilities of their own.
 As the worst of the pandemic recedes, these provisions may well be here to stay, providing a streamlined way to continue to cut down the court backlogs.

 One of the major roadblocks to the adoption of tech solutions in the legal profession has been the security of private and privileged information.
-For the legal establishment, physical documentation was easier to police, and data security breaches less likely to impact cases.
+For the legal establishment, physical documentation was easier to police, and data security breaches less likely to impact cases (assuming of course that they had very good information security controls using the ISO 27001 standard).
 But developments in blockchain technology are slowly eliminating the possibility of fraudulent access to legal documents, with smart contracts enabling lawyers and clients to share information attached to an immutable ledger.
 Alterations are written into the contract as they happen, enabling secure information updates near-instantaneously.

 Top of the month